pbs-assess/gfiphc/README.md

 The gfiphc package contains functions for driving relative biomass index trends for other groundfish species in British Columbia waters.
 It is used as part of the [groundfish synopsis report](https://github.com/pbs-assess/gfsynopsis) and is also useable on its own.

-The functions in this package were originally part of gfplot and have now been separated out into their own package.
+The functions in this package were originally part of gfplot and have now been split out into their own package.

 ## Installation